GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 ## Code Validation

-<p>BeBeauty has been validated by using online validation tools W3C HTML Validator, W3C CSS Validator, JSHint JavaScript Validator and the PEP8 Online Validator.
+<p>Airsoft Workshop has been validated by using online validation tools W3C HTML Validator, W3C CSS Validator, JSHint JavaScript Validator and the PEP8 Online Validator.
 HTML Validation Image...
 Below are the results of the Validation of the code that I passed through the validator. </p>

 ### HTML Validation